 Apprenticeship│Fond du Lac Campus

 Start your career and your college degree at the same time!
-Gain on the job electrical training with the Industrial Electrician Apprenticeship program at Moraine Park.
+Gain on-the-job electrical training with the Industrial Electrician Apprenticeship program at Moraine Park.

 Industrial electricians work to install, test, troubleshoot, maintain and repair electrical equipment in industrial settings.
 They ensure electrical systems run safely and efficiently, as the systems they work on power large, complex facilities.